 By conducting regular assessments and making necessary revisions, the HE²AT Center ensures that the Data Management Plan remains robust, effective, and aligned with best practices in data management and analysis.

-The Data Management Plan will be periodically assessed by the DMAC co-PIs in consultation with the HEAT Steering Committee including RP1 and RP2 leads.
-This will take place at least every 6 months.
+The DMAC co-PIs will periodically re-assess the Data Management Plan in consultation with the HE²AT Center Steering Committee, including the RP1 and RP2 leads.
+This will take place at least every six months.

 The assessment will look at three aspects of the data management plan:

-Data acquisition processes: Are the data aquisition processes working with respect to developing DSAs, transferring the data, and satisfying ethical reviews

 Data process: Is the data processing workflow working effectively and resulting in data that is ready for analysis?

-Data analysis support: Is DMAC providing sufficient support and services to enable the data analysis plans for RP1, RP2, and any pilot projects?

-Based on the assessment, the Data Management Plan will be updated and changes will be implemented.
-Revisions to the Data Management Plan will be proposed by the DMAC Co-PIs (see above) and approved by the SC.
+The Data Management Plan will be updated and changed based on the assessment.
+The DMAC co-PIs (see above) will propose revisions to the plan, which will be approved by the SC.

-Annexe 1: Key data sources
+Annex 1: Key data sources